Galarzaa90/tibiawiki-sql/README.md

 tibiawikisql
 ```

-The process can be long, taking up to 20 minutes the first time.
+The process can be long, taking up to 10 minutes the first time.
 All images are saved to the `images` folder.
 On
 subsequent runs, images will be read from disk instead of being fetched from TibiaWiki again.
+If a newer version of the image has been uploaded, it will be updated.

 When done, a database file called `tibiawiki.db` will be found on the folder.